 Ginko Film is a film and audiovisual production company based in Venice with a special focus on reality cinema.
 Three documentary filmmakers Chiara Andrich, Andrea Mura, and Giovanni Pellegrini, who trained at the Center of Experimental Cinematography in Palermo, joined together to create the company in 2018.

 The Ginko tree, an incredibly resistant plant that was able to survive the extinction of the dinosaurs and the atomic bomb on Hiroshima, inspires the name of the company.
 Ginko Film suggests that its films are like miniature Ginko trees, able to inspire us and resist the passing of time.

-(Cagliari, 1980) He is a director of photography.
-He has edited and directed various documentary films, short films, and commercials, participating in international festivals.
+(Cagliari, 1980) He directed various documentary films, short films, participating in international festivals.
 His work creates new perspectives and is inspired by social traditions that are contaminated by contemporary everyday life.
 He also conducts audiovisual language training activities through workshops in schools, at SPRAR centers and associations that deal with mental and social distress.
 He has been the creative director at the Sole Luna Doc Film Festival in Palermo and Treviso since 2014.